-Mounting evidence suggests that particular aspects of human health and disease may be attributable to the trillions of microbes that inhabit our gastrointestinal tract, collectively referred to as the gut microbiota.
-Consider that the number of unique genes contributed by the gut microbiota is greater than 150-fold that encoded within the human genome.
+Abundant evidence shows that particular aspects of human health and disease are attributable to the trillions of microbes that inhabit our gastrointestinal tract, collectively referred to as the gut microbiota.
+Consider that the number of unique genes contributed by the gut microbiota is greater than 150-fold that encoded within the human genome and that the vast number of metabolites produced by these organisms allows effects on distant organs.

-The American Gastroenterological Association (AGA) and the European Society for Neurogastroenterology & Motility (ESNM) have, through a joint scientific committee, organized a robust program targeting not only practitioners, including physicians, physicians’ assistants, nurse practitioners and nurses, dieticians, nutritionists, but also scientists interested in the gut microbiome and its role in health and disease.
+The American Gastroenterological Association (AGA) and the European Society of Neurogastroenterology & Motility (ESNM) have, through a joint scientific committee, organized a robust program targeting not only practitioners, including physicians, physicians’ assistants, nurse practitioners, nurses, dieticians, and nutritionists, but also scientists interested in the gut microbiome and its role in health and disease.
 An international group of thought leaders in this rapidly advancing field will present both plenary session lectures and participate in interactive, discussion-based workshops on relevant topics.

 We hope very much that you will join us for this dynamic and important program and look forward to welcoming you to the summit in Miami, FL.